 When it comes to camping, there is something for everyone here, from oceanfront RV parking to remote, paddle-in tent sites.

-Use our guide to the 17 best campgrounds in New Hampshire to find the ideal staging ground for your next adventure.
+Use our guide to find the ideal New Hampshire staging ground for your next adventure.

 Table of Contents

 - 1. Lafayette Place Campground, Franconia Notch State Park

 - 4. Sugarloaf Campgrounds, White Mountain National Forest

 - 5. Jigger Johnson and Blackberry Crossing